Housing Selection Process

 As a Rising Junior:

-- If you are attending classes on the Boston campus for fall 2014 and spring 2015, you are not required to live on campus.
+- If you are attending classes on the Boston campus for fall 2017 and spring 2018, you are not required to live on campus and will unlikely be able to receive on campus housing.

 - If you don’t want to live on campus, you don’t need to do anything.